 Discontinued Garmin Edge bike computer models

-There have been a fair few models that have fallen by the wayside as Garmin continually updates and improves its range.
-Here's the list of discontinued models, correct as of January 2017:
+There have been a fair few models that have fallen by the wayside as Garmin continually updates its range.
+Here's the list of discontinued models, as of September 2017:

 - Garmin Edge 200

 - Garmin Edge 705